-If the establishment has fewer than 40 employees, proceed with the inspection as long as there are more than 10 employees, and it has a DART rate at or above 5.2, or a DAFWII case rate at or above 3.0, or if records are not available.
+If the establishment has fewer than 40 employees, proceed with the inspection as long as there are more than 10 employees, and it has a DART rate at or above 5.0, or a DAFWII case rate at or above 2.8, or if injury and illness records are not available.
 See XI.E.